pretix/pretix-docs/docs/guides/pretixscan/android.md

 Do these steps ahead of time in a setting where you do have a reliable connection if you are planning to use pretixSCAN in offline mode.

 !!!
 Warning
-    If you are using offline scanning with more than one device, then a single ticket can potentially be used for entry more than once.
+    If you are using offline scanning with more than one device, then attendees can potentially use a single ticket for entry more than once.
+    However, this is only possible for a limited period of time.
-    As soon as the device that has scanned the ticket performs a successful synchronization, and then the other devices also perform a successful synchronization, the ticket will be recognized as "Ticket already used".
+    As soon as the device that has scanned the ticket performs a successful synchronization, and then the other devices also perform a successful synchronization.
+    After that, pretixSCAN will correctly identify the ticket as "Ticket already used".

 If you want to enable offline mode, open pretixSCAN, tap the :btn-icon:fa3-ellipsis-h:: button in the top right corner and then tap :btn:Settings:.
-Then check the box next to "Offline scanning".
+Then check the boxes next to "Offline scanning", "Automatic Synchronization", and "Download orders".
-Make sure that the settings "Automatic Synchronization" and "Download orders" are also both checked.

 If the network connection at your check-in is present, but unstable, you can leave "Offline scanning" unchecked and instead tap the setting "Automatically turn offline mode on and off".
+The default selection is "Manual mode (off)".
-By default, "Manual mode (off)" is selected, which means that offline scanning will not be enabled or disabled automatically.
+This means that pretixSCAN will not enable or disable offline scanning automatically.

 If you select, for example, "3 seconds or errors", pretixSCAN will enable offline scanning after unsuccessfully attempting to verify a code for 3 seconds; after encountering 3 errors while attempting to verify a code; or after detecting a loss of connection while attempting to verify a code.

 If you select "Only errors or connection loss", then pretixSCAN will enable offline scanning after encountering an error or detecting a loss of connection while attempting to verify a code.

 !!!
 Note

     While you are using pretixSCAN in offline mode, tickets ordered while your shop is in test mode will not be recognized as valid and will also not show up in the search.

+### Letting attendees scan their own tickets

+If you want to let your attendees scan their own tickets, you should use **kiosk mode**.

+Kiosk mode fundamentally limits the functionality of the app.
+There are only two ways to leave kiosk mode: scanning a QR code of the PIN, or performing a hard reset of the pretixSCAN app.

+Do not turn on kiosk mode unless you are planning to use the device in a self-serve setup with customers scanning their own tickets.
+Do not turn on kiosk mode before you have decided on a PIN, generated a QR code for it and stored it in a safe place.

 ## Further Information